What can we learn from the proposed NHS Standard Contract for 2021/22?

 Legacy issues have been compounded by the covid crisis

 Even before the coronavirus pandemic, the UK’s social care sector was under serious strain.
-A June 2019 survey published by the Association of Directors of Adult Social Services (ADASS) found that in the previous six months, 80 councils had experienced a home care provider failing and 38 experienced providers handing back contracts.
+A June 2019 survey published by The Association of Directors of Adult Social Services (ADASS) found that in the previous six months, 80 councils had experienced a home care provider failing and 38 experienced providers handing back contracts.

+Despite rising demand for care across the UK, investors drawn to the sector are struggling to find ways to translate demand into a strong business model.
+Now, rising PPE and staff costs, and falling resident numbers mean that care homes are under even greater financial strain.
 The government has allocated £3.2 billion to councils in the past two months to help them respond to coronavirus outbreaks, but to date, the additional funding – in the form of an increase in the fees they pay care homes – has failed to reach some providers.
-In Sheffield, for example, care homes wrote to the council in mid-May to ask for additional support, arguing the forms they were required to fill in to access the funding were overly complex and made the system too slow.
+An example of this was in Sheffield, where on 19 May care homes wrote to the council to ask for additional support, arguing the forms they were required to fill in to access the funding were overly complex and made the system too slow.

 Many privately owned care businesses are also holding high levels of debt.
 Accounts for HC-One, Four Seasons Health Care, Barchester Healthcare, and Care UK, which combined run about 900 care homes and look after 55,000 residents, show they are paying an overall average rate of almost 12% interest on total debts of £2.2 billion, according to Opus Restructuring.
 To pay debts as well as meet staffing and care costs, as well as the increasing cost of PPE, an estimated occupancy of at least 80% is required – a figure increasingly difficult to maintain as the pandemic continues.
 The Knight Frank care home index found an average occupancy rate of 88.9% in 2019, but the sector has reported a decline in occupancy of between 4%-8% in April 2020, potentially putting remaining residents at risk of their care provider becoming insolvent.